Canadian women in the world wars: Recruitment and training

 Training centres were required for all of the new recruits.
 They could not be sent to the existing centres as it was necessary that they be separated from male recruits.
 The Canadian Women's Army Corps set up centres in Vermilion, Alberta, and Kitchener, Ontario.
 Ottawa and Toronto were the locations of the training centres for the Canadian Women's Auxiliary Air Force.
 The Wrens were outfitted in Galt, Ontario.
 Each service had to come up with the best possible appeal to the women joining, for they all wanted them.
 In reality, the women went where their fathers, brothers and boyfriends were.

 Women had numerous reasons for wanting to join the effort; whether they had a father, husband, or brother in the forces, or simply felt the patriotic duty to help.
-One woman exclaimed that she could not wait to turn eighteen to enlist, because she had fantasies of assassinating Hitler.
+One woman exclaimed that she could not wait to turn eighteen to enlist, because she had fantasies of assassinating Adolf Hitler.
 Many women lied about their age to enlist, usually girls around the age of 16 or 17.
-A few girls made it through between the ages of 12 to 15, not unknown to their fellow recruits, as a couple even brought their teddy bears to basic.
+A few girls made it through between the ages of 12 and 15, not unknown to their fellow recruits, as a couple even brought their teddy bears to basic.
 The United States would only allow women to join who were at least 21, so many considered going to Canada.
 Recruitment for the different branches of the Canadian Forces was set up in places like Boston and New York.
 Modifications were made to girls with US citizenship, having their records marked, "Oath of allegiance not taken by virtue of being a citizen of the United States of America."

 Interested women were encouraged not to give up their current employment until their acceptance was confirmed by the respective military group, as they may not meet the strict entrance requirements.
 Women were obligated to conform to the same enlistment requirements as men.
 They had to adhere to medical examinations, and fitness requirements as well as training in certain trades depending on the aspect of the armed forces they wanted to be a part of.
 Enlisted women were issued entire uniforms minus the undergarments, which they received a quarterly allowance for.